enmotion/vmo-onion/README.md

   }
 }

-// 使用中间件
+// use middleware
 onion.use(middleware1)
 onion.use(middleware2)

-// 定义初始上下文
+// init context
 const initialContext = { value: 0 }

-// 执行中间件处理
 onion
   .pipingData(initialContext)
   .then(context => {